High Heels: Benefits, Health Risks, and Expert Tips for Safe Wearing

 Victoria Beckham has undergone foot surgery to remove bunions that have grown on her feetVictoria Beckham has undergone foot surgery to remove bunions that have grown on her feet (Credit: WENN)

-Which do you find more hurtful: wearing heels or wearing flats (which is equal to ugly shoes for some people!)?
+Which do you find more hurtful: wearing heels or flats (which is equal to ugly shoes for some people!)?